Your quick CAN/CSA-Z94.4 respiratory protection cheat sheet

-Before digging into the newest edition for respiratory protection, here’s some high-level information on the importance of the standard:
+Before digging into the newest edition for respiratory protection, let’s review why it is important.
+The Standard:

-- Its purpose is to keep all Canadian workers who are subject to respiratory hazards safe.
+- Keeps all Canadian workers who are subject to respiratory hazards safe.

-- It is reviewed and potentially updated every five years.
+- Is reviewed and updated every five years.

-- This standard sets out the requirements for the selection, use and care of respirators as well as the administration of effective respiratory protection programs in the workplace.
+- Sets out the requirements for the selection, use and care of respirators as well as the administration of effective respiratory protection programs in the workplace.

-- The Standard is based on testing requirements developed by the National Institute for Occupational Health and Safety (NIOSH).
+- Is based on testing requirements developed by the National Institute for Occupational Health and Safety (NIOSH).
 Any special criteria needed for firefighting applications is based on the standards set by the National Fire Protection Association (NFPA).

 CAN/CSA Z94.4-18 has made a number of additions from the 2011 version:

-- Clause 6 has been re-ordered to help clarify how hazard and risk assessments are to be used as the basis for selecting appropriate respirators – especially in cases where both air contaminants and bioaerosols are present (such as in hospitals).
+- Clause 6 was re-ordered to help clarify how to use hazard and risk assessments as the basis for choosing appropriate respirators.
+The outline is helpful in cases where both air contaminants and bioaerosols are present, like in hospitals.

 - Several classifications have been added for initial and routine training.
 Abiding by these training guidelines is essential for ensuring that your team is educated and compliant.

 - Additional guidance has been provided on the handling of respirator interference concerns such as facial hair, hair styles, dentures, eyeglasses, contact lenses, hair garments or facial jewelry that could disrupt having a proper seal on your respirator.
 Remember, all workers must present themselves for fit testing as they would be when using the respirator in the workplace.

 - The health surveillance clause has been modified to clarify that a health assessment is needed prior to fit testing.
 There may be health reasons why a worker should not be subject to preforming a fit test or using a respirator at all.
 In these cases, an employer may need to find alternate work for an employee where a respirator isn’t required.
 You can learn more about the importance of spirometry and how it can help assess your workers here.